 Take Microsoft's Workflow Foundation.
 It's helpful when you need to assemble different blocks to solve a basic problem, while making it possible to change the workflow later during runtime.
 Now imagine a medium-scale application created with only workflows; how would that look like?
 Actually, even a more basic example is quite illustrative: what's easier, to write an

 if statement in code, or to do it with a diagram?
-Actually, maybe an experienced developer won't even use an
+Should it be noted that when you use an actual language, an

 Now, advertisers tell us that with their new thing, anyone will be able to create a fully-featured product in no time with no programming experience needed.
 Great example: Microsoft Pivot.
 Indeed, you end up creating a working website in a few minutes with no code whatsoever.
 But, wait, guys from Microsoft never told that you can create only one sort of websites, and that when your customer asks for a feature that doesn't exist in Pivot, you're back to code.